 - To ensure that the signal is passing correctly and that the projectors are connected to the correct video card ports, use the Test Pattern option of the Calibration Wizard:

 - Add the Calibration Wizard widget by selecting Window > Calibration Wizard from the main menu.

 - Open the Show Test Pattern drop-down list.

-- Select White (No Blends) to check that the projectors are displaying images within the intended area and are overlapping correctly.
+- Select the White (No Blends) test pattern to check that the projectors are displaying images within the intended area and are overlapping correctly.

-- Select Focus Grid test pattern to check that all projectors are in focus.
+- Select the Focus Grid test pattern to check that all projectors are in focus.

-- Use other test patterns available in the Test pattern drop-down list to check the contrast, brightness, color and sharpness settings of the projectors.
+- Use other test patterns available in the Show Test Pattern drop-down list to check the contrast, brightness, color, and sharpness settings of the projectors.

 *Refer to your projector manufacturer’s user guide for details.

 **The names of the color modes can vary depending on the projector model and manufacturer.